elabftw/elabdoc/doc/user-guide.rst

     .. image:: img/markdown-editor.*
        :alt: Markdown editor

-You can also use markdown by switching editor (from the menu in the top right, three vertical dots), or selecting markdown as default for your experiments from your user control panel.
+You can also use markdown for the main text.
+Switch editor by clicking the Switch editor button at the bottom right of the main text edition zone.
+If you'd like the editor to become default, go to your Settings and enable "Disable the rich text editor and write Markdown directly".

 Tables
 """"""